roneli/fastgql/Readme.md

 If you think you've found a bug, or something isn't behaving the way you think it should, please raise an [issue](https://github.com/roneli/fastgql/issues) on GitHub.

 ## Contributing
 Feel free to open Pull-Request for small fixes and changes.
-For bigger changes and new providers please open an [issue](https://github.com/roneli/fastgql/issues) first to prevent double work and discuss relevant stuff.
+For bigger changes and new builders please open an [issue](https://github.com/roneli/fastgql/issues) first to prevent double work and discuss relevant stuff.

 ## Roadmap